shivanshPurple/Temporary-Portfolio/qwen.md

 - Update qwen.md file after every successful task completion.
 - When doing git commit message, use the following format: "[qwen] feat|fix|docs|style|refactor|test|chore: <description>".
 - Note: All components have been reorganized from `src/blocks` to `src/components` for better maintainability.

+## Thumbnail Generation

+Completed thumbnail generation for all video files using ffmpeg:
+- Created a thumbnail generation script using Node.js and ffmpeg
+- Generated thumbnails for all 17 video files in the media directory
+- Updated package.json with a script to run thumbnail generation
+- Fixed inconsistencies between generated thumbnail filenames and references in data.json
+- Verified that thumbnails are properly displayed in the carousel

 ## Qwen Added Memories
 - I will automatically update the qwen.md file after every successful task completion without requiring manual prompting.
 This is now part of my standard workflow.